-The anticipated direct costs budgeted for the entire period of performance for an FY21 ERP IDA award will not exceed \$500,000.
+The anticipated direct costs budgeted for the entire period of performance for a Funding Level II FY22 ERP Idea Development Award will not exceed \$550,000.
 Refer to Section II.D.5, Funding Restrictions, for detailed funding information.

-Awards will be made no later than September 30, 2022.
+Awards will be made no later than September 30, 2023.
 For additional information refer to Section II.F.1, Federal Award Notices.

-The CDMRP expects to allot approximately \$0.96M to fund approximately two Idea Development Award Funding Level I applications and \$2.40M to fund approximately 3 Idea Development Award Funding Level II applications.
+The CDMRP expects to allot approximately \$1.44M to fund approximately three Funding Level I Idea Development Award applications and \$2.64M to fund approximately three Funding Level II Idea Development Award applications.
 Funding of applications received is contingent upon the availability of federal funds for this program as well as the number of applications received, the quality and merit of the applications as evaluated by scientific and programmatic review, and the requirements of the government.
 Funds to be obligated on any award resulting from this funding opportunity will be available for use for a limited time period based on the fiscal year of the funds.
-It is anticipated that awards made from this FY21 funding opportunity will be funded with FY21 funds, which will expire for use on September 30, 2027.
+It is anticipated that awards made from this FY22 funding opportunity will be funded with FY22 funds, which will expire for use on September 30, 2028.